View Document Text

 objectives.
 Your account will consist of mutual funds, ETFs, Model Providers, SMAs, and/or AMG

-you with recommendations regarding the appropriate asset allocation and the underlying investment
+model portfolios.
+Your financial advisor provides you with recommendations regarding the appropriate

-vehicles or investment strategies to meet your objectives, but you direct the investments and changes
+asset allocation and the underlying investment vehicles or investment strategies to meet your objectives,

-made to the account and are ultimately responsible for the selection of the appropriate asset allocation and
+but you direct the investments and changes made to the account and are ultimately responsible for the

-adviser and provides overlay management services including trade order submission based on the model
+including trade order submission based on the model and model changes provided by the financial

-and model changes provided by the financial advisor, Model Provider or Sub-Account Manager, as
+advisor, Model Provider or Sub-Account Manager, as applicable.
+Rebalancing is conducted as needed by

-of rebalancing review agreed upon by you and your financial advisor.
+the Implementation Manager based on the frequency of rebalancing review agreed upon by you and your

-USBI has discretion to implement AMG’s instructions for the model portfolios.
+USBA has discretion to implement AMG’s instructions for the model portfolios.
 Based on client

 information provided to the USBA financial advisor, an asset allocation strategy is identified and